ma8tsch/Obsidian/Knowledgebase/Welcome.md

 Make a note of something, [[Angle of Arrival]], or try [the Importer](https://help.obsidian.md/Plugins/Importer)!

-When you're ready, delete this note and make the vault your own.
+When you're ready, delete this note and make the vault your own. [[Minimum Varaince Distortionless Response (MVDR)]]